Skip to main content

 SpeedIf the caller experience must feel instant (no awkward silences, rapid back-and-forth), prefer Pearl Arrow.
 For standard conversational latency, Pearl Trident and Pearl Oyster are usually enough.

-Reasoning / intelligenceFor complex qualification, multi-step troubleshooting, or situations where the agent needs to “think”, choose Pearl Trident or Pearl Arrow.
+Reasoning / intelligenceFor the most demanding use cases that need the deepest reasoning, choose Pearl Hydra.
+For complex qualification, multi-step troubleshooting, or situations where the agent needs to “think”, Pearl Trident or Pearl Arrow are strong choices.
 For simple flows with clear scripts and few edge cases, Pearl Oyster is more than sufficient.

 CostPearl Arrow delivers top experience at a higher per-minute cost (+2 credits/min vs Trident).
 Pearl Trident offers best quality at a standard rate.
 Pearl Oyster is cheaper per minute (–2 credits/min vs Trident), ideal when cost per call is the main constraint.

-You can use different models for different Pearls depending on their role, volume, and business impact (for example: Arrow for VIP inbound support, Trident for main support, Oyster for large reminder campaigns).
+You can use different models for different Pearls depending on their role, volume, and business impact (for example: Hydra for the most complex high-stakes calls, Arrow for VIP inbound support, Trident for main support, Oyster for large reminder campaigns).

 Impact on your PearlYour model choice directly affects: